ShahabTheAnalyst/SQL_covid_19_project/Readme.md

 - **Exceptional Vaccination Coverage:** Countries such as Gibraltar, Tokelau, and Qatar have achieved remarkably high vaccination rates, with percentages exceeding 100%.
 This may indicate that more than the entire eligible population has received at least one dose of the vaccine.
 Possible reasons for this could include the inclusion of non-resident populations in vaccination statistics.

-- **High Vaccination Rates in Gulf States:** Several countries in the Gulf region, including the United Arab Emirates and Qatar, have achieved vaccination rates above 100%.
+- **High Vaccination Rates in the Gulf States:** Several countries in the Gulf region, including the United Arab Emirates and Qatar, have achieved vaccination rates above 100%.

 - **Vaccination Success in Small Territories:** Territories like Pitcairn, Macao, and Hong Kong have also achieved full or near-complete vaccination coverage.
 Their smaller populations and efficient vaccine distribution systems may have contributed to their success in vaccinating a large proportion of their residents.

 #### a.
-Bottome 10 Countries
+Bottom 10 Countries

 To find the bottom 10 vaccinated countries, a new metric percentage_pop_vaccinated is developed and calculated.
-Then the covid_deaths and covid_vacci are joined  to get information on the countries and the percentage of population vaccinated.
+Then the covid_deaths and covid_vacci are joined  to get information on the countries and the percentage of the population vaccinated.

 ```sql
 	SELECT